tessel/project/MISSION.md

+# Mission

-**Mission statement:** Create a fully open source hardware & software platform that makes it easy and intuitive to develop connected devices.
-The Tessel platform will lead the way for an open web of hardware.
+Create a fully open source hardware & software platform that makes it easy and intuitive to develop Internet-connected devices.
+Decisions are steered by open governance, an inclusive community, and the goal of creating freely-licensed designs and tools.

+---

 # Core philosophies: